Challenges of Migrating Legacy Applications to AWS

 The ultimate objective

-The ultimate objective is to sunset the legacy system with minimal disruption to the business and transition towards a more robust and scalable information technology platform to support current and future business needs in a cost-effective and collaborative manner.
-This also involves designing a common technology platform for operational applications to minimize data redundancy, decrease the cost of building, integrating, and maintaining new and existing applications.
+The ultimate objective is to sunset the legacy system with minimal disruption to the business and transition towards a more robust and scalable information technology platform to support current and future business needs cost-effectively and collaboratively.
+This also involves designing a common technology platform for operational applications to minimize data redundancy, and decrease the cost of building, integrating, and maintaining new and existing applications.

 However, migrating from legacy mainframes to modern technology solutions is not without its challenges.

-The key challenges during the migration process includes:
+The key challenges during the migration process include:

 • Rewriting application architecture for the cloud